Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Performance

-The timing resolution was determined with the setup described in Sec.~\ref{sec:readout}.
-In particular, 1.5-long strips of EJ-204 scintillator with a rise time of 0.7~ns and S14160-4050H SiPM covering 64\% of each side of the strip.
+The timing resolution was determined with the setup described in Sec.~\ref{sec:readout} consisting of 1.5-m long strips of EJ-204 scintillator with a rise time of 0.7~ns and S14160-4050HS SiPMs covering 64\% of each end of the strip.
 We assumed a photodetection efficiency of 50\% based on the datasheet of the SiPM.
-The effects of the readout electronics have been simulated by a response curve of their shape.
-The timing for each event was then determined from a simple threshold corresponding to the expected signal for one photon.
-To suppress background, only strips were used where at least 10 SiPM pixels were hit in an event.
+The effects of the readout electronics have been simulated by using their measured response curve shape.
+The timing for each event was then determined from a simple threshold criterion corresponding to the expected signal for one photon.
+To suppress background, we used only those strips where at least 10 SiPM pixels responded in an event.

-Resulting distributions for 2~cm-thick strips with the EJ-204 parametrization and selected lengths are shown in Fig.~\ref{fig:timingDist}.
+The resulting distribution for 2-cm-thick strips with the EJ-204 parametrization is shown in Fig.~\ref{fig:timingDist}.
 The resolution is close to the target resolution of 100 ps.
 For these studies, we assumed tracks going perpendicular through the center of the bar.
-We observed that for shorter bars, or equivalently, tracks closer to the readout, the resolution is increasingly dominated by the readout electronics, as expected.
+As expected, we observed that for shorter bars, or equivalently, tracks closer to the readout, the resolution is increasingly dominated by the readout electronics.
 The combined resolution is in line with literature values for similar configurations~\cite{Bohm:2016jhc,gruber2016barrel, Wang:2025stj}.
 Assuming no contribution from the readout, the resolution scales as expected with $\sqrt{d}$, where $d$ is the thickness of the scintillator.